 More than 25 children will enter foster care in Arizona – every day.
 Many times children come into foster care with little more than the clothes on their back or what they can carry in a trash bag as they’re rushed out the door.
 They may have never ridden a bicycle or sat down for a family meal.
 They may be struggling to keep up in school or never dared dream of playing a sport.
 The Arizona Friends of Foster Children Foundation changes the story for kids in foster care by funding social, athletic and educational activities and items that provide them with quality experiences while they live through very difficult circumstances.

-In Arizona, there are 13,507 children in foster care (January 2021).
-More than 25 children in Arizona come in to foster care every day.
+In Arizona, there are 12,500 children in foster care (August 2022).
+More than 23 children in Arizona come in to foster care every day.
 On average, children remain in state care for nearly two years and have three foster care placements.
-Some spend all their lives in foster care, and in the six months ending December 31, 2019, 334 young men and women aged out of foster care.
+Some spend all their lives in foster care, and July 1 to November 20, 2021, 251 young men and women aged out of foster care.

 AFFCF cannot do what it does without you.
 We rely on the support of our generous donors to fund the hopes and dreams of children in foster care.
 Your charitable donations can: